clojure/data.csv/README.md

 Copyright and License
 ========================================

-Copyright (c) Jonas Enlund, Rich Hickey, and contributors, 2012-2023.
+Copyright (c) Jonas Enlund, Rich Hickey, and contributors.
 All rights reserved.
 The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (https://opensource.org/license/epl-1-0/) which can